 As Emily Post famously said, “Manners are a sensitive awareness of the feelings of others.
 If you have that awareness, you have good manners, no matter what fork you use.”
 So what does it take to make a good guest, here’s what Emily Post said.
-It’s fairly simple but definitely a gentle and kind reminder during the times when technology rules our social life.
+It's fairly simple but a gentle reminder during the times when technology rules our social life.

 Arrive on time – anytime between 5 and 15 minutes after the start time is okay.
 Never show up early.